iodomi/Azide/README.md

-Minecraft hacked client i was trying to create.
+Minecraft hacked client I was trying to create, but I gave up lol.

-I don't do java anymore, but you can use it as a base.
+I don't do java anymore, but I don't mind if you use it as a base for your own client.

-May be not very stable :/
+But honestly it may not be very stable :/